rebecca-pete/cobol-ciao/README.md

     To compile the `test.cbl` file into an executable binary, run `cobc -free -x -o test test.cbl`.<br/>

-2. The `-free` flag tells GnuCOBOL to be more lenient when parsing code (rather than requiring extremely precise formatting), and the `-x` flag tells GnuCOBOL to generate an executable file.
-Afterward, you have a binary called `test` that you can execute.<br/>
+    The `-free` flag tells GnuCOBOL to be more lenient when parsing code (rather than requiring extremely precise formatting), and the `-x` flag tells GnuCOBOL to generate an executable file.<br/>

+2. Run `ls`.
+As you can see, you have a binary executable file called `test` that you can execute.
 To do so, run `./test`.

+    *Note:* If you cloned this repo, the executable files should already be included.
+I am adding this step to illustrate how to create an executable in COBOL if you wish to create a new program.

 3. You should now see the text, `Ciao!` printed in your CLI.